-Neck, back and spinal cord injuries are common effects of traffic crashes, and they can leave injury victims facing time away from work, long-term care and extensive medical costs.
+Neck, back and spinal cord injuries are common effects of traffic crashes in Oklahoma City, and they can leave injury victims facing time away from work, long-term care and extensive medical costs.

 You can also contact us online to tell us your story now.
 Our attorneys represent clients throughout Oklahoma and northwest Arkansas via offices in Tulsa, Oklahoma City and Springdale, AR.

 Types of Neck, Back and Spine Injuries

 Injuries to the neck, back and spine range in severity from minor to catastrophic.
 Common neck, back and spine injuries that result from motor vehicle accidents include but are not limited to:

 - “Whiplash”: Whiplash is a general term applied to neck injuries caused by the jarring, back-and-forth movement of the head and neck typical of a sudden impact; it can result in neck pain, neck stiffness and headaches that often resolve within a few weeks but sometimes trigger chronic discomfort.

 - Herniated discs: When a cushioned spinal cord disc is displaced, the spinal cord and/or corresponding nerves may absorb undue pressure that results in intense pain in the lower back.